trinistr/dicey/README.md

 - `Dicey::SumFrequencyCalculators::KroneckerSubstitution` is the recommended calculator, able to handle all `Dicey::RegularDie`.
 It is very fast, calculating distribution for *100d6* in about 0.1 seconds on a laptop.
 - `Dicey::SumFrequencyCalculators::MultinomialCoefficients` is specialized for repeated numeric dice, with performance only slightly worse.
 However, it is currently limited to dice with arithmetic sequences.
 - `Dicey::SumFrequencyCalculators::BruteForce` is the most generic and slowest one, but can work with *any* dice.
 It needs gem "**vector_number**" to be installed and available to work with non-numeric dice.
-- `Dicey::SumFrequencyCalculators::Empirical`.
-This is more of a tool than a calculator.
+- `Dicey::SumFrequencyCalculators::Empirical`... this is more of a tool than a calculator.
+It "calculates" probabilities by performing a large number of rolls and counting frequencies of outcomes.
 It can be interesting to play around with and see how practical results compare to theoretical ones.
 Due to its simplicity, it also works with *any* dice.

 Calculators inherit from `Dicey::SumFrequencyCalculators::BaseCalculator` and provide the following public interface:
 - `#call(dice, result_type: {:frequencies | :probabilities}, **options) : Hash`
 - `#valid_for?(dice) : Boolean`

-See [Diving deeper](#diving-deeper) for more details on limitations and complexity considerations.
+See [Diving deeper](#diving-deeper) for more details on limitations and complexity considerations of different algorithms.

 ### Distribution properties

-While distribution itself is already enough in most cases (we are talking just dice here, after all). it may be of interest to calculate properties of it: mode, mean, expected value, standard deviation, etc. `Dicey::DistributionPropertiesCalculator` already provides this functionality:
+While distribution itself is already enough in most cases (we are talking just dice here, after all). it may be of interest to calculate properties of it: mode, mean, expected value, standard deviation, etc. `Dicey::DistributionPropertiesCalculator` provides this functionality:
 ```rb
 Dicey::DistributionPropertiesCalculator.new.call(
   Dicey::SumFrequencyCalculators::KroneckerSubstitution.new.call(